Babu Naik

-Ananth Narcinva "Babu" Naik was an Indian politician and businessman who served as a five-term member of the Goa, Daman and Diu Legislative Assembly (later the Goa Legislative Assembly), representing the Margao Assembly constituency from 1967 to 1984, and lastly from 1989 to 1994.
+Ananth Narcinva "Babu" Naik (19 August 1927 – unknown) was an Indian politician and businessman who served as Leader of the Opposition in the Goa, Daman and Diu Legislative Assembly from 1977 to 1979.
+He previously served as a five-term member of the Goa, Daman and Diu Legislative Assembly, representing the Margao constituency from 1967 to 1984, and lastly from 1989 to 1994.
 He established the PANNaik Group in 1985.